matuteiglesias/journal/content/Dev/2024-10-01_Debugging_and_Enhancing_TelegramBot_with_SQLite.md

 - **[[Troubleshooting]] Asynchronous Execution**: Resolved event loop hangs and database table creation issues in the `fetch_last_day_messages()` function.

 ### Achievements
-- Successfully debugged and enhanced the TelegramBot's database integration and asynchronous operations, ensuring smooth execution and [[error handling]].
+- Successfully debugged and enhanced the TelegramBot's database integration and asynchronous operations, ensuring smooth execution and error handling.

 ### Pending Tasks
 - Further testing and validation of the implemented solutions to ensure robustness in various scenarios.